fashinadolapo/90DaysOfDevOps/README.md

 ![GitHub Repo Stars](https://img.shields.io/github/stars/michaelcade/90daysofdevops?style=social?)

-The two images below will take you to the 2022 and 2023 edition of the learning journey.
+The two images below will take you to the  2023 edition of the learning journey.

 <p align="center">
  <a href="2022.md">